 As a Researcher, Scherto’s interests centre on understanding peace, ecology of well-being and human flourishing as holistic and dynamic processes.
 As a Writer, Scherto contributes to topics including human-centred education, positive peace, deep dialogue, ecology of well-being, narrative pedagogy, dialogic and collaborative approach to global governance.
 As an Educator, Scherto teaches on both Masters’ and Doctoral programmes and offers a wide range of seminars and lectures on topics around human-centred education, peace education, ecology of well-being, and dialogic and relational approach to educational evaluation.
 As a Facilitator, Scherto creates space for deep listening and generative dialogue with others towards better understanding of global challenges.

 Education as Relating The world is ready … the future is at hand … for replacing assembly-line classrooms with the vitalising powers of relating.
-The directions are clear: from standardisation to dialogue, from control to co-creation, and from regimentation to collaboration.
+The directions are clear: from standardisation to co-creation, from control to an invitation to dialogue, and from regimentation to collaboration.
 Here lie the wellsprings of creativity, caring, and curiosity.
-As we prepare for a global future in which inclusion, innovation, and improvisation are essential for a world in harmony, come and join in this virtual conference designed for sharing and exploring practices, experiences, and inspirations in all aspects of education – within classrooms, communities, and outward to the globe.
-Let’s shape the future of education together.